cgiamarino9/PubAff405_S26/Git related/01 - Getting started every week.md

 * We will change the directory via the `cd` command and copy the path to the course repository.
 Then, we will run `git pull` to download weekly course updates.

 <kbd><img src="images/conda4.png"></kbd>

+* We will run `jupyter lab` each week, open a `Terminal` window from our local lab, switch to the course folder and run `git pull`.